 Built in 2004, the Unvertical House (Krzywy Domek in Polish) is actually a shopping center with stores and restaurants inside.

-Although many publications (both online and in print) will inform you that the Unvertical House was actually inspired by the architecture of Antoni Gaudi, this is not correct.
-You can get the full low down on the building’s history by checking out the Krzywy Domek’ web site.
+Although many publications (both online and in print) will inform you that the Unvertical House was actually inspired by the architecture of Antoni Gaudi, this is NOT correct.

 Recommended reading: Our profiles of other unusual places and things around Europe, like the Monument to the Unknown Bureaucrat in Iceland, the 10-Z Nuclear Shelter in Brno, and the House of the Black Madonna in Prague.